 Pick added a number of buildings in the area including a small complex of buildings that housed early IBM employees and possibly helped to incubate some thinking that led to modern Silicon Valley.
 Today, the buildings of Walden West provide outdoor education programs for students.

-In the 1960s and 70s the house rapidly passed between several owners and the structure was in serious decline.
-In the 1970’s Sanborn Park was being expanded and the old house was purchased by Santa Clara County.
+In the 1960s and 70s, the house rapidly passed between several owners and the structure was in serious decline.
+In 1970s Sanborn Park was being expanded and the old house was purchased by Santa Clara County.
 Estimates at the time to renovate the deteriorating Welch-Hurst house was estimated at half-a-million dollars, too much for county coffers, and the house was scheduled for demolition.

 The hostel’s ‘Golden Age’ was in the late 1980s and the early 1990’s when the Hostel’s 39 beds were completely booked.